iEdzel7/PDF-chatbot/README.md

 - **LangChain Integration**: The chatbot is powered by the LangChain API, which uses advanced natural language processing techniques to generate human-like responses.

+- **PDF Upload**: The user can upload a PDF, which the chatbot will understand.

 ## Usage

 To use this application, you need to have Streamlit and the other required Python libraries installed.
 You also need to have a Groq API key, which you can obtain by signing up on the Groq website.